fuzhufozhu/ali_lot/intl.en-US/Developer Guide (Devices)/Develop devices based on Alink Protocol/Connect and disconnect sub-devices.md

 Register devices with IoT Platform, assign the devices to a gateway device as sub-devices, and then connect these sub-devices to IoT Platform using the communication channel of the gateway device.
 When a sub-device is connecting to IoT Platform, IoT Platform verifies the identity of the sub-device according to the topological relationship between the gateway and the sub-device to identify whether the sub-device can use the channel of the gateway.

+**Note:** For messages about sub-device connection and disconnection, the QoS is 0.

 ## Connect a sub-device to IoT Platform {#section_iqk_mzg_12b .section}

 **Note:** A gateway device can have up to 1500 sub-devices connected to IoT Platform.
 When the maximum number is reached, IoT Platform will deny new connection requests from sub-devices of the gateway.